CHAPTER ONE: 1620

 HISTORY, MISSION, GENERAL ORGANIZATION, AND GOVERNANCE

 PREAMBLE: This section outlines the regulations governing university-level committees (Part B).
 It also includes a section on guidelines for committee chairs (Part C).
 In 2007 this section was substantially revised to reflect current process, in 2008 minor changes were made to B-2, 13 and C-13, and in 2010 Faculty Council was changed to Faculty Senate, B-7 was revised to address chair appointments.
+In 2018 changes were made to empower staff and students with making final decisions on who they appoint.
 For further information, contact the Office of the Faculty Secretary (208-885-6151).[ed.
-7-00, rev. 1-07, 7-08, 7-10]
+7-00, rev. 1-07, 7-08, 7-10, 1-18]

 A. FUNCTION, STRUCTURE, AND MEMBERSHIP OF COMMITTEES.
 See 1640 for the function and structure of each university-level standing committee.
-The list of members appointed to serve on these committees is published on the Faculty Senate website at http://www.webs.uidaho.edu/facultycouncil/ under the UI Committees link after the beginning of the academic year by the Committee on Committees, and copies of the booklet can be downloaded and printed from the website. [rev. 1-07, ed.
-7-10]
+The list of members appointed to serve on these committees is published on the Faculty Senate website at http://www.webpages.uidaho.edu/facultycouncil/committees.htm, after the beginning of the academic year, by the Committee on Committees. [rev. 1-07, 1-17, ed.
+7-10, 12-13]

 B. REGULATIONS GOVERNING COMMITTEES.
 The following is a codification of the general regulations governing committees: